Cricket (insect)

-Crickets are orthopteran insects which are related to bush crickets, and, more distantly, to grasshoppers.
+Crickets are orthopteran insects which are related to bush crickets and, more distantly, to grasshoppers.
 In older literature, such as Imms, "crickets" were placed at the family level (i.e. Gryllidae), but contemporary authorities including Otte now place them in the superfamily Grylloidea.
 The word has been used in combination to describe more distantly related taxa in the suborder Ensifera, such as king crickets and mole crickets.

-Crickets have mainly cylindrically-shaped bodies, round heads, and long antennae.
+Crickets have mainly cylindrically shaped bodies, round heads, and long antennae.
 Behind the head is a smooth, robust pronotum.
 The abdomen ends in a pair of long cerci; females have a long, cylindrical ovipositor.
 Diagnostic features include legs with 3-segmented tarsi; as with many Orthoptera, the hind legs have enlarged femora, providing power for jumping.
 The front wings are adapted as tough, leathery elytra, and some crickets chirp by rubbing parts of these together.
 The hind wings are membranous and folded when not in use for flight; many species, however, are flightless.
 The largest members of the family are the bull crickets, Brachytrupes, which are up to 5 cm long.

 Crickets are distributed all around the world except at latitudes 55° or higher, with the greatest diversity being in the tropics.
 They occur in varied habitats from grassland, bushes, and forests to marshes, beaches, and caves.
 Crickets are mainly nocturnal, and are best known for the loud, persistent, chirping song of males trying to attract females, although some species are mute.
 The singing species have good hearing, via the tympana on the tibiae of the front legs.

 Crickets often appear as characters in literature.
 The Talking Cricket features in Carlo Collodi's 1883 children's book, The Adventures of Pinocchio, and in films based on the book.
 The insect is central to Charles Dickens's 1845 The Cricket on the Hearth and George Selden's 1960 The Cricket in Times Square.
-Crickets are celebrated in poems by William Wordsworth, John Keats, and Du Fu.
+Crickets are celebrated in poems by William Wordsworth, John Keats, Du Fu and Vladimir Nazor.
 They are kept as pets in countries from China to Europe, sometimes for cricket fighting.
 Crickets are efficient at converting their food into body mass, making them a candidate for food production.
 They are used as human food in Southeast Asia, where they are sold deep-fried in markets as snacks.
 They are also used to feed carnivorous pets and zoo animals.
 In Brazilian folklore, crickets feature as omens of various events.